-The US population is a walking science experiment - more than 90% have detectable pesticide biomarkers in their blood or urine.1 Where have these pesticide residues, or their breakdown metabolites, come from?
+The US population is a walking science experiment - more than 90 percent of people have detectable pesticide biomarkers in their blood or urine.1 Where have these pesticide residues, or their breakdown metabolites, come from?
 They are most likely on (or in) the food we eat.

-The Environmental Protection Agency reports indicate that more than 1.1 billion pounds of pesticides are applied annually in the United States, 90 percent of which are used for agricultural production2.
-About 30 percent of all crops grown are consumed by humans and the remainder is used for animal feed or biofuel production.
+The Environmental Protection Agency reports indicate that more than 1.1 billion pounds of pesticides are applied annually in the United States, 90 percent of which are used for agricultural production.2 About 30 percent of all crops grown are consumed by humans, with the remainder used for animal feed or biofuel production.